Jogurat/sync-me-app/README.md

-# SyncMeApp - Watch videos together with your frinds
+# SyncMeApp - Watch videos together with your friends

 ## TODO